InnoDB has several types of record-level locks

 For the last interval, the next-key lock locks the gap above the largest value in the index and the “supremum” pseudo-record having a value higher than any value actually in the index.
 The supremum is not a real index record, so, in effect, this next-key lock locks only the gap following the largest index value.

-The preceding example shows that a gap might span a single index value, multiple index values, or even be empty.
+The next-key locking example in the previous section shows that a gap might span a single index value, multiple index values, or even be empty.